jennylynparsons/2nd-Independent-Project/README.md

 ## Description

-_Web form that collects info from user via a form and suggests a programming language based on the inputs from the user._
+_Web form that collects info from user via a drop down selection form and suggests a programming language based on the inputs from the user._

 ## Setup/Installation Requirements